 Treasure Island and Yerba Buena Island, located in San Francisco Bay, contain approximately 404 and 150 acres, respectively.
 In early 2003, the Treasure Island Development Authority and the Treasure Island Community Development, LLC (TICD) entered into an Exclusive Negotiating Agreement and began work on a Development Plan for the islands.

-The Treasure Island/Yerba Buena Island Development Project will consist of a new neighborhood consisting of up to 8,000 new residential housing units, new commercial, open space, and retail space, and transportation amenities.
+As of September 2024, 648 new residential housing units, 10 acres of new parks and open space, and the first stage of infrastructure on Yerba Buena Island and Treasure Island have been completed.
+At full build-out, the Treasure Island/Yerba Buena Island Development Project will consist of a new neighborhood composed of up to 8,000 new residential housing units, new open space, retail and commercial space, and transportation amenities.
 The greater development and infrastructure needs for the project are described in the Economic and Neighborhood Development chapter and the affordable housing components are represented in this chapter.